Dad, you’d do just about anything for your kids. But would you wear anything?

 Another dad is big into cycling, and he found out that his daughter’s first name was also the name of an Italian racing team from about thirty years ago.
 So he went online and sure enough, the jerseys were still available, so he bought one.
 Sometimes when he’s getting geared up for a ride, he’ll come downstairs with that jersey on—featuring his daughter’s name printed boldly across the chest.
 And she smiles.
 Or when he’s wearing a different jersey, sometimes she’ll say, “You need to wear my shirt.”

 Maybe you do something similar.
 You have matching T-shirts from a place you visited with your son.
 Or maybe a necktie or coffee mug or golf towel that your daughter gave you as a gift.
-A baseball jersey, golf shirt or even the same WATCH D.O.G.S.
-T-shirt you wore when you volunteered at the school.
+A baseball jersey, golf shirt or T-shirt.

 Keep wearing and using those things—even if they clash with your outfit or seem a little silly.
 More than looking a certain way, it’s a small way of sending some valuable messages to your child…